o-ran-sc/ric-plt-lib-rmr/docs/config-deploy.rst

-  **Deprecated.** Should be set to 1 if the route table generator is sending "plain" messages (not using RMR to send messages, 0 if the rtg is using RMR to send.
-The default is 1 as we don't expect the rtg to use RMR.
+  **Deprecated.** Should be set to 1 if the route table generator is sending "plain" messages (not using RMR to send messages), 0 if the RTG is using RMR to send.
+The default is 1 as we don't expect the RTG to use RMR.

   This variable is only recognised when using the NNG transport library as it is not possible to support NNG